jboss-developer/jboss-eap-quickstarts/forge-from-scratch/README.md

 Deploy and test the newly generated application
 ---------------------------

-Make sure you have started the JBoss server.
+Make sure you have started the JBoss EAP server.
 See the instructions in the previous section.

 1. Build the application: